Gino's East: Writing on the walls

 Gino's East is famous for allowing their customers to write on their walls.
 The tradition started by accident in the 1970s when customers would use forks and knives to carve their initials into the tables.
 In an effort to save their dinnerware, employees began to encourage customers to write on the walls and even provided them with pens and markers.
 Now, graffiti covers every inch of the restaurant.
 Newer locations and franchises do not allow their customers to write on their walls, making the flagship at 162 E Superior St. the only location that still upholds the tradition.

 2015 5 Rabbit beer batch purchase

 In 2015, 5 Rabbit Brewery announced that it would cease doing business with Donald Trump because of his statements about Mexican immigrants.
 The brewery had brewed a batch of beer especially for a bar in Trump Tower Chicago, but ceased shipping the beer to the bar and stated that the beer would be renamed to 'Chinga Tu Pelo' (Fuck Your Hair), in an apparent reference to Trump's hair.
 A few days after that, Gino's East purchased that batch of beer from the brewery.

-Deep Dish Pizza Ingredients
+Deep-dish pizza ingredients

-Gino's buys their sausage from a Chicago-based family.
+Gino's buys its sausage from a Chicago-based family.

 For its vegan pizza, it uses vegan cheese from Daiya.